tfidfwastaken/gitnotes/week3.md

 That is, to preserve the original branch states of (A) and (B), so that I can preserve 'snapshots' of how those changes were, when applied independently.

 Simple enough, I thought.
-Just fast-forward merge (A) on master, and then, uhh, cherry pick and apply (B) on top of the newly merged (A).
+Just fast-forward merge (A) on a new temporary branch based off master, and then, uhh, cherry pick and apply (B) on top of the newly merged (A).
 Resolve any conflict in this stage.
 That way I get (A) and (B) in their pristine individuality, as well as a third branch that combines both the changes.

 I thought the merge conflict would be fairly easy to deal with.